lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 In order to claim the hardware mutex, the value kMuBi8True must be written to the claim register ({{< regref "CLAIM_TRANSITION_IF" >}}).
 If the register reads back as kMuBi8True, then the mutex is claimed, and the interface that won arbitration can continue operations.
 If the value is not read back, then the requesting interface should wait and try again later.
-Note that all transition registers read back all-zero if the mutex is not claimed.
+Note that all transition registers (with the exception of the {{< regref "STATUS" >}} register) read back all-zero if the mutex is not claimed.

 When an agent is done with the mutex, it releases the mutex by explicitly writing a 0 to the claim register.
 This resets the mux to select no one and also holds the request interface in reset.